 If location is a critical part in the success of a pub or restaurant, committing to a specific operating place is a hard decision to make.
-However, there is a way to test a certain location before making it permanent, and that is the idea behind the pop-up bar concept.
+However, there is a way to test a certain location before making it permanent, and that is the idea behind pop-up bars.

 But there is more to pop-up bars than just the opportunity to get the feel of a location.
 Above, there is the Pimm’s teapot pop-up bar that appeared this year at Wimbledon for the entire duration of the tennis tournament.
 The bar brought Pimm’s signature drinks (accompanied by pastries) to its intended audience.
 This is a flexibility that conventional bars do not have.

-This mobility allows the Pimm’s bar to reconnect to their customers and follow them.
+This mobility allows Pimm’s to reconnect to their customers and follow them.
 The unique privilege of such traveling bars is the ability to be where the action is.

 The high-impact, adorable teapot-shaped bar was an excellent way to market Pimm’s drinks in an unforgettable way.
 Completed with a white picket fence and faux grass, the tea party-inspired bar attracted the eye – and the thirsty customer.